Speech Language Pathologist

 While living in Vancouver, Kimberley worked at Canada’s largest assessment and therapy centre for Autism.
 She became a Registered Autism Service Provider in British Columbia, and is a certified Speech Language Pathologist with Speech and Audiology Canada.

 Kimberley is very passionate about her work with the ASD community, recently being asked to join the Board for Autism New Zealand.
-Kimberley continues to develop skills through research and professional development, such as becoming PECS (Picture Exchange Communication System) trained, and a Credentialed Assessor for Assistive Technology through TalkLink Trust.
+Kimberley continues to develop skills through research and professional development, such as completing the Early Start Denver Model (ESDM) introductory course through UC Davis, becoming PECS (Picture Exchange Communication System) trained, and a Credentialed Assessor for Assistive Technology through TalkLink Trust.
 Kimberley is also passionate about using best-practice guidelines to support the learning of people with ASD, including providing access to a fully integrated multidisciplinary team.

 BCBA (Board Certified Behaviour Analyst)